-But just because a person grows older doesn’t mean they develop these more sophisticated capabilities like executive presence, wisdom and good judgment, tolerance for ambiguity, or the ability to act courageously in the face of uncertainty or downright adversity?
+But just because a person grows older doesn’t mean they develop capabilities like executive presence, wisdom and good judgment, tolerance for ambiguity, or the ability to act courageously in the face of uncertainty or downright adversity.

 These sophisticated leadership skills and capacities are built over time, and they can be consciously developed through conscious learning using on-the-job experiences, assessments, expert teaching and facilitation, and proven coaching methods.

 Reflective learners evolve over time through deeper and deeper integration of character and competence; you learn to do more difficult and complex things because who you are has become more complex.
-As you mature in this way, you are more able to:
+As a person matures in this way, they are more able to:

 Balance personal conviction with interpersonal awareness when making and conveying decisions

-Solicit multiple perspectives from diverse stakeholders to optimally define and solve problems
+Solicit multiple perspectives from diverse stakeholders to optimally define and address adaptive challenges

 Lead with presence and authenticity through change